Minor-stack/lumba/README.md

 To do so we should create or use an existing driver, create an application (human interaction interface) and test it on the board.

 The development board used in this project was the Terrasic DE1-SoC.
 The accelerometer sensor peripheric model is LIS3LV02DL.
-All the information provided in the tutorial comes from personal knowledge, experiment and from the .PDF documentation that can be found in the "References" folder.
+All the information provided in the tutorial comes from personal knowledge, experiment and from the .PDF documentation that can be found in the "projethardware_G10_ACC" folder.In this file you will find all .vhd files and test bench(es) corresponding to their tasks for simulation.The .qar file is the archived project under Quartus.

-In this project i learn how to drive an accelerometer sensor mentionned above through I2C serial bus interface with an Altera Cyclone V SoC using Quartus and this starting from a simple code C which did the same job on a PIC card (accelorometer.c).
-The .qar file is the archived project under Quartus.
 The .sof file is the binary used to flash the FPGA board with the code of the driver and the application.

+In this project we learn how to drive an accelerometer sensor mentionned above through I2C serial bus interface with an Altera Cyclone V SoC using Quartus and this starting from a simple code C which did the same job on a PIC card (accelorometer.c).

 The Présentation in .ppt is a powerpoint presenting the project and the Tutorial_Driving_Accelerometer_on_DE1_SoC-FPMs.pdf is a tutorial to reproduce the project made.

-In the .qar file you will find all .vhd files and test bench(es) corresponding to their tasks for simulation.

 The I2C_Driver.vhd file is the program that manages the I2C communication with the device.
 It is inspired to a i2c_master.vhd file found on the internet (https://www.digikey.com/eewiki/pages/viewpage.action?pageId=10125324).